Operads, modules over walled Brauer categories, and Koszul complexes: Introduction

 We can apply the generalized Schur functor $T^{\bullet, \bullet} \otimes_{\kk \uwb} - $ to the complex (\ref{EQN:1}).
 This gives a complex in $\f (\spmon)$ that has underlying object that identifies as

 equipped with a Koszul-type differential induced by that of $\kzcx$.

 To recover information from this (not expressed in terms of functors on $\spmon$), we appeal to the methods developed by Sam and Snowden in \cite[Section 3]{MR3376738}.
-A key fact is that (essentially tautologically) $T^{m,n}$ is an {\em algebraic functor}, as defined by Sam and Snowden, hence the above is a complex in $\falg (\spmon)$, the full subcategory of algebraic functors.
-As we review in Section \ref{sect:mixed_tensors}, the functor
+A key fact is that $T^{m,n}$ is an {\em algebraic functor}, as defined by Sam and Snowden, hence the above is a complex in $\falg (\spmon)$, the full subcategory of algebraic functors.
+As reviewed in Section \ref{sect:mixed_tensors}, the functor

-defines an {\em exact} functor from $\falg (\spmon)\op$ to $\kk \dwb$-modules.
+is exact.
 Moreover, it factors across the localization away from torsion modules

-We consider (\ref{EQN:4}) as a {\em weak stabilization} functor (this is justified in Section \ref{sect:mixed_tensors} by comparing it with Sam and Snowden's stabilization).
+Hence we consider (\ref{EQN:4}) as a {\em weak stabilization} functor (this is justified further in Section \ref{sect:mixed_tensors} by comparing it with Sam and Snowden's stabilization).

 This leads to the following result (a combination of Lemma \ref{lem:hom_Tastast_complexes} and Proposition \ref{prop:weak_stabilization_homology}):

 \begin{PROP} For $M$ a $\dwbtw$-module, there is a natural isomorphism of complexes of $\kk \dwb$-modules: